 Variation and Release

-A positive covenant for maintenance or repair may be wholly or partly released or varied, pursuant to s.88BA(6) Conveyancing Act 1919, by Request form 11R (PDF 131 KB) Torrens title or Deed registered in the General Register of Deeds (Old System).
+A positive covenant for maintenance or repair may be wholly or partly released or varied, pursuant to section 88BA(6) Conveyancing Act 1919, by Request form 11R if it relates to Torrens Title, or by registering a Deed in the General Register of Deeds if it relates to Old System.
 A release and/or variation must be signed by all parties having an interest in the positive covenant.
-It may also be released or varied by Court Order with registration of a Variation or Modification of Positive Covenant form 13PVM (PDF 539 KB).
+A positive covenant for maintenance and repair may also be extinguished or modified by Court Order.
+For Torrens Title land a Release or Extinguish a Positive Covenant form 13PRE (where extinguished) or a Variation or Modification of Positive Covenant form 13PVM (where modified) by the court pursuant to section 89(8) Conveyancing Act 1919 must be used.

-Note There is no provision in the Conveyancing Act for a positive covenant for maintenance and repair to be varied or released in Part 1A of a section 88B instrument.
+NOTE: There is no provision in the Conveyancing Act 1919 for a positive covenant for maintenance and repair to be varied or released in Part 1A of a section 88B instrument.
 However, where an obligation for maintenance and repair by a positive covenant is included in the terms of an easement, that easement may be varied or released under section 88B.